 The Bucs defense would strike first for Milford when Shawn Snowden got to Polytech quarterback Alex Winchester, tackling him in the end zone for a safety giving Milford an early 2-0 lead.

 The Milford offense was next to get into the action, this time finding the end zone when quarterback Cole Davis found a wide-open Vance Daniels to open up the Bucs lead to 9-0.

 Polytech’s offense sputtered in the first quarter, and their woes seemingly got worse in the second quarter.
 Winchester was picked off, but was bailed out when Kyle Hyde forced a fumble that was recovered by Polytech and returned near the Bucs goal line.

 One play later, Panthers running back Matthew Williams scored for the first of his three touchdowns on the night.
 The extra point was missed, and the Milford lead was cut to 9-6, and would stay that way going into the break.

 Neither team lite the scoreboard in a third quarter filled with miscues on both sides, in the form of penalties and some mental errors.

 Entering the fourth, still trailing 9-6 another Polytech offensive drive had stalled and the punting unit came onto the field.
 In a game that had more than its fair share of laundry tossed on the field by officials, another Milford error cost them dearly.
 The Bucs were called for a roughing the punter penalty, which awarded the Panthers new life as well as great field position.

-Page 2 of 2 - The Panther offense would take advantage of the break when Williams ran for another score to pull the Panthers ahead 13-9.
+The Panther offense would take advantage of the break when Williams ran for another score to pull the Panthers ahead 13-9.

 With the shift in momentum, the pressure fell onto the Milford offense to put a late drive together.
 Unfortunately for the Bucs, there were no late-game heroics coming.